What is an MTHFR Mutation? And What to Do About It

 It’s why I take a Methylation Support™ supplement daily and will continue to do so for the rest of my life.
 And it’s why I recommend that my patients with MTHFR mutations do so as well – because by supporting your methylation and detox pathways you can overcome the hurdles of MTHFR mutations!

-I’ll be back on Thursday with the second article in this series, where I’ll cover how to get tested for MTHFR mutations, and steps you can take to help prevent any negative health impacts.
+In my second article in this series, I cover how to get tested for MTHFR mutations, and steps you can take to help prevent any negative health impacts.